marcolino/personal-site/docs/roadmap.md

 - revisit posts/blog
   - put one or two examples up from my knowledge base.

+- put all images in one folder, if possible (now we have /src/static/images/ and /public/images/)
+- review home page structure ("About this web site" in the first foreground?)
+- make a script to build icons (icon.png => favicon.ico, apple-touch-icon.png, icon-192.png, icon-512.png, icon.svg)

 ### Repository Cleanup

 - Don't allow pushes to main.